adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - Version of Adblock Plus and other applicable tech specifications
     - URLs the user is having issues with
     - Adblock Plus issues
-    - Address and transaction ID numbers for donation refunds (voluntary)
+    - Address and transaction ID numbers for payment refunds (voluntary)
 1. In connection with social media
     - On our social media pages: Usage profiles
     - Link / button to social media in Adblock Plus: Amount of blocked elements